Fair Settlement

 📝 Real Case Example

 A Nashville nurse was struck in a parking garage by a distracted driver backing out at full speed.
 The impact caused a torn rotator cuff requiring surgery.
 The driver's Erie Insurance opened at $9,800.
 Surgery: $38,000.
 Lost work for 8 weeks: $11,200.
 The nurse thought she'd been generous by asking for $35,000.
-She hadn't calculated anything — just guessed.
+She hadn't calculated anything.
+She just guessed.
 The calculator showed $82,000–$118,000 fair value.
 She hired a Davidson County attorney.
 Settlement 9 months later: $97,500.

 ⚖ Tennessee's Negligence Law Explained

 Tennessee uses modified comparative fault with a 50% threshold (T.C.A. § 29-11-103).
-If you are 50% or more at fault, you recover nothing — this is stricter than most states' 51% bar.
+If you are 50% or more at fault, you recover nothing.
+This is stricter than most states' 51% bar.
 At 49% or less fault, your damages are reduced by your percentage.

 Practical example: You are 30% at fault for an accident.
 Total damages: $60,000.
 Under Tennessee's Modified Comparative (50% bar), you recover $42,000 (70% of $60,000).
 If the insurer successfully argues you are 50% or more at fault, you recover $0.
 Fault allocation is the single most important negotiation point in any TN claim.